kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

   </ol>
 <a name="assumptions"></a>
 <h3 class="h3-guide">Assumptions</h3>
-This AJAX tutorial assumes that you have a firm understanding of HTML.
+This AJAX tutorial assumes you understand HTML.
 It also assumes that you understand the basic building blocks of JavaScript: variables, functions, arrays, etc.

-This AJAX tutorial also takes the position that <a href="https://xhr.spec.whatwg.org/" target="blank" title="Read the WHAT WG XMLHttpRequest specification">the WHAT WG XMLHttpRequest specification</a> is the best source for understanding how AJAX works.
-This tutorial does refer to other sources like <a href="http://api.jquery.com/category/ajax/" target="blank" title="Read jQuery's AJAX documentation">jQuery's AJAX documentation</a>, <A href="https://developer.mozilla.org/" target="blank" title="Go to the MDN home page">Mozilla Developer Network(MDN)</a> and <a href="https://msdn.microsoft.com/" target="blank" title="Go to the MSDN homepage">Microsoft Developer Network(MSDN)</a>, but it ultimately views the WHAT WG spec as the best reference.
+This tutorial also takes the position that <a href="https://xhr.spec.whatwg.org/" target="blank" title="Read the WHAT WG XMLHttpRequest specification">the WHAT WG XMLHttpRequest specification</a> is the best source for understanding how AJAX works.
+It refers to other sources like <a href="http://api.jquery.com/category/ajax/" target="blank" title="Read jQuery's AJAX documentation">jQuery's AJAX documentation</a>, <A href="https://developer.mozilla.org/" target="blank" title="Go to the MDN home page">Mozilla Developer Network(MDN)</a> and <a href="https://msdn.microsoft.com/" target="blank" title="Go to the MSDN homepage">Microsoft Developer Network(MSDN)</a>, but it ultimately views the WHAT WG spec as the best reference.

 <p class="toc-paragraph"><a href="#table-of-contents" class="toc">Back to the Table of Contents</a></p>
 <a name="how-code-examples-works"></a>